cxpartners/sepa-customer-platform/doc/architecture/decisions/0008-custom-frontend-application-frontstage-users.md

 * Out of the box, CRM forms are targetted for sales, marketting and support so additional work is required to repurpose and restyle whats available.
 * Increases vendor lock in - frontend code is stored within the CRM system.
 * Without indepth experience of this solution, it is not initially clear how much Web portals can support a custom journey, and if so, how difficult it would be to build (what level of custom coding woudl be required?).
+* Potentially requires more domain specific knowledge & resources in terms of Dynamics, Portals & Liquid, to customise and maintain this solution.

 ## Links
 [Deliver web engagement experiences with Dynamics 365 Portals](https://docs.microsoft.com/en-us/dynamics365/portals/administer-manage-portal-dynamics-365)